 Between spit-up, dropped bottles, and food flinging, babies produce major messes.
-When faced with a mountain of stained clothes, it’s easy to feel like those cute onesies will never get clean.
+It’s easy to feel like those cute onesies will never get clean.

-Don’t cry over spilled milk, right?
-Try telling that to sleep-deprived parents who've spilled bottled breast milk over their baby's white onesie.
-After a day in the laundry basket, milk tends to harden into a sour, yellow mess.
+For sleep-deprived parents who've spilled bottled breast milk over their baby's white onesie, crying over spilt milk is a very real prospect.
+And when milk sits in the laundry hamper, it tends to harden into a sour, yellow mess.

-For older residue, spray Puracy Natural Stain Remover onto the stained area and agitate with a soft brush or rub the fabric together.
-Wait at least 8 hours, but the longer it sits, the better.
+For older residue, spray Puracy Natural Stain Remover onto the stained area and agitate with a soft brush – or simply rub the fabric together.
+We recommend waiting at least 8 hours, but the longer it sits, the better.